 Start Telling Other People Child tells another person about the incident.

 Child gives an account in their own words.

-Adult completes 'Alleged Bullying Incident and witnesses.
+Adult completes 'Alleged Bullying Incident Form' and records on CPOMS and witnesses.
 If bullying is confirmed, 'Confirmed Bullying Incident Form' is completed and